sabbir-noyon/plugin-smart-dictionary-lookup/readme.txt

 **Smart Dictionary Lookup** enhances your WordPress site by providing quick, beautiful word definitions in a customizable popup when users double-click any word on the page.

+**Features:**

-- Fetches definitions from a free, reliable dictionary API
+✔ Fetches definitions from a free, reliable dictionary API
-- Stylish popup with light/dark mode options
+✔ Stylish popup with Light/Dark mode options
-- Customizable popup position (Top/Bottom, Left/Right)
+✔ Customizable popup position (Top/Bottom, Left/Right)
-- Admin settings page for easy configuration
+✔ Admin settings page for easy configuration
-- Option to enable/disable the popup
+✔ Option to enable/disable the popup
-- Clean, minimal UI inspired by modern toast designs
+✔ Clean, minimal UI inspired by modern toast designs
+✔ Lightweight and conflict-free

-Perfect for blogs, educational websites, or any content-focused site where enhancing word understanding matters.
+Perfect for blogs, educational websites, content platforms, or any site where enhancing word understanding matters.

 == Installation ==

-1. Upload the plugin folder to the `/wp-content/plugins/` directory, or install via the WordPress admin.
+1. Upload the plugin folder to the `/wp-content/plugins/` directory or install via the WordPress admin dashboard.
-2. Activate the plugin through the 'Plugins' menu.
+2. Activate the plugin through the **Plugins** menu.
-3. Go to **Settings > Smart Dictionary Lookup** to configure options.
+3. Navigate to **Settings > Smart Dictionary Lookup** to configure options.

 == Screenshots ==

-1. Popup example (light mode)
+1. Popup example - Light Mode
-2. Popup example (dark mode)
+2. Popup example - Dark Mode
 3. Admin Settings Page

 == Frequently Asked Questions ==

 = Can I change the dictionary source? =
 Yes, the API URL is configurable from the Settings page.

 = Can I disable the popup temporarily? =
-Absolutely, just uncheck the "Enable Popup" option in the settings.
+Absolutely.
+Just uncheck the "Enable Popup" option in the settings.

 = Is it compatible with all themes? =
 The plugin uses minimal, isolated styles to avoid conflicts, but testing on your specific theme is recommended.

+= Does it work on mobile? =
+Currently optimized for desktop double-clicks.
+Future versions may add mobile support.

 == Changelog ==

 = 1.0.0 =
 * Initial release
 * Double-click popup with definition lookup
 * Admin Settings page
 * Light/Dark mode
 * Popup position options

 == Upgrade Notice ==

 = 1.0.0 =
 First public release of Smart Dictionary Lookup.

 == License ==